MicrosoftDocs/OData-docs/Odata-docs/client/v7/querying-odata-service.md

 ---
 title: "Querying an OData Service"
-description: "This tutorial describes how to use query an OData Service"
+description: "This tutorial describes how to query an OData Service"

 author: mumbi-o
 ms.author: mowambug